henrikenquist/aces-up/README.md

 300: HIGHEST_FROM_SMALLEST (highest card from smallest pile)
 400: HIGHEST_FROM_LARGEST (highest card from largest pile)

-### Group D: Thousands
+### Group D: Max rank

 1000: ANY_FROM_MAX_RANK_SUM (any card from pile with largest card sum)

 # Automate strategy generation

 Strategies can be generated automatically from a given rule list.
+All these generated strategies are then used in the batch run.
+This is a convenient way to test multiple strategies for any given deck and see if it is possible to win that particular game at all.

+The optimal solution would be a recursive algorithm, but that is practically only possible for a very limited number of strategies due to memory restrictions.

 The two settings can be used in combination.
-If both are True, all subsets of rule list are permuted.
+If both are `True`, all subsets of rule list are permuted.

 ### USE_SUB_SETS